oscarotero/simple-crud/README.md

 $post = $db->post;
 ```

-SimpleCrud detects automatically all relationships between the tables using the naming conventions described above.
+SimpleCrud load the database scheme and detects automatically all relationships between the tables using the naming conventions described above.
 For example the table "post" has a field called "category_id", so SimpleCrud knows that each post has one category.

 ### Using the library